bucketco/bucket-javascript-sdk/packages/openfeature-node-provider/README.md

 ## Usage

-The provider uses the [Bucket Node.js SDK](https://docs.reflag.com/quickstart/supported-languages-frameworks/node.js-sdk).
+The provider uses the [Reflag Node.js SDK](https://docs.reflag.com/quickstart/supported-languages-frameworks/node.js-sdk).
-The available options can be found in the [Bucket Node.js SDK](https://github.com/reflagcom/javascript/tree/main/packages/node-sdk#initialization-options).
+The available options can be found in the [Reflag Node.js SDK](https://github.com/reflagcom/javascript/tree/main/packages/node-sdk#initialization-options).

 ### Example using the default configuration